malcolm-kee/malcolm-kee/README.md

 - `live`: make the code live editor.
 - `noInline`: make the render of component requires the call of `render`.
 This is actually props of `react-live`.

+### Highlight Code

+In addition, if the code snippets are not rendered as live code editor, you can highlight specific lines with the following special comments:

+- highlight-next-line
+- highlight-start
+- highlight-end
+- hightlight-line

 ## Local Build Time Optimization